yuumasato/compliance-operator/doc/tutorials/workshop/content/exercises/12-common-rules.md

 ## Node checks

+The Node checks are directed towards the Nodes composing the cluster.
+They can assess the configuration of the node's OS and any Platform configuration that is relevant to the node.

+The check is invoked once per applicable node.
+For example, a node rule can evaluate an `etcd` configuration across all master nodes.
+Or a node rule may check the permissions of `/etc/sshd_config` (which isn't specific to OpenShift), on all nodes.

 ### Checking for a KubeletConfig setting

-With Kubelet being the primary agent on the node, its configuration becomes important to assess.
+With Kubelet being the primary agent on the node it is important to assess its configuration.

 You can also use the [yamlfile_value](https://complianceascode.readthedocs.io/en/latest/templates/template_reference.html#yamlfile-value) template for this.
 Note though that these checks are Node checks, not Platform checks.